 Full disclosure: HydroLight was developed by web book author Curtis Mobley and is a commercial software product of Numerical Optics, Ltd.

 The input absorbing and scattering properties of the water body can vary arbitrarily with depth and wavelength.
 These IOPs can be obtained from actual measurements or from analytical models, which can build up the IOPs from contributions by any number of components.
 The software comes with various bio-optical models for Case 1 and 2 waters, which are based on historical and recent publications on absorption and scattering by various water constituents.
+The most general case 2 IOP model can have any number of components (such as diﬀerent phytoplankton functional groups, diﬀerent types of mineral particles, dissolved substances, bubbles, etc.).
 The user can also write subroutines to deﬁne the IOPs in any chosen way.